CENTURI-Hackathon-2025/mousetracker/README.md

 ```

-To install latest development version :
+To install latest development version (use this line as there is already a 'mousetracker' on PiPy) :

 ```shell
 pip install git+https://github.com/CENTURI-Hackathon-2025/mousetracker.git